This quick quinoa salad is made with fresh ingredients and comes together in minutes. It’s also gluten-free and vegan.

 - You have to be able to make it in less than 10 minutes

-After getting my list together it guided me in the right direction and from there I was able to check off those boxes I wanted to get.
-And while perhaps not every ingredient in this salad is detoxifying, many of them are.
-From that list (and a few others), I chose to include:
+After getting my list together, it helped guide me in the right direction and from there I was able to check off the boxes I had in mind.
+While each ingredient brings something a little different to the salad, here are a few of the ones I chose to include:

-It makes a quick lunch, a perfect side dish or could even be eaten as a main course!
-Any which way you choose to whip it up, I think your taste buds and your tummy are going to be quite happy!
+It makes a quick lunch, a great side dish, or could even be eaten as a main course.
+However you choose to serve it, it’s full of flavor!

 - Hidden Veggie Pineapple Green Smoothie